Tree Planting Guide

 Weed Control

 Weeds should be controlled around seedlings to ensure they are not competing for water and sunlight.
-This can be accomplished by hand weeding or by spraying with a glyphosate-based herbicide, taking care not to allow the spray to contact the branches, especially when buds are flushing.
+This can be accomplished by hand weeding or by spraying with a glyphosate-based herbicide, taking care not to allow the spray to contact branches, especially when buds are flushing.
 Generally, a field may require two annual herbicide applications to keep weeds in check.